fac21/rosie-odonnell-timer/README.md

 I found the javascript element of this workshop extremely challenging.
 This was my first experience working with play/resume/reset buttons, and once I had started to get the hang of things, I found this work really rewarding.

+I know that my code could do with **a lot** of improvements, especially simplifying and shortening.

 I spent a long time sitting and thinking of the best order to tackle this problem.
 I knew that although I have pieces of the necessary knowledge in my head already, I'd also need to rely on the online community to get things working.

-I decided that first of all, I wanted to get the countdown timer working.
 To create my digital clock, I used (this codewars challenge)[https://www.codewars.com/kata/52685f7382004e774f0001f7] but altered it to remove the hours part.

-After sleeping on it, I went back to my counter and realised my problem:

 I got my countdown working (although I still needed to add the 0 in front of single digits):
 ``` Javascript